-Senior Undergraduate Thesis Project: Moral License at Different Stages of Choice: An Eye-Tracking Study
+Senior Undergraduate Thesis Project: Moral Licensing at Different Stages of Choice: An Eye-Tracking Study

 Thank you for your interest in my senior thesis project!
-This was a culmination of more than two years of research and data analysis!
+This was a culmination of more than two years of research and data analysis and was also a component of my Graduation with Distinction process at Duke!

-This research has been presented at many poster sessions.
-Additionally, I will present these findings at the Social & Affective Neuroscience Society on April 25, 2025 in Chicago, IL
+This research has been presented at many poster sessions, including the 2025 Social & Affective Neuroscience Society in Chicago, IL.

 Please note: these figures are **not** comprehensive.
-This study has not been published, so all figures are not public.
-If you would like to view the results as part of my portfolio, please email me at [email protected]!
+This study has not been published and is currently ongoing, so all figures and methods are not public.
+If you would like to view the results (and/or see a detailed methods section) as part of my portfolio, please email me.

 Regression: Percent Chosen vs. Mean Gaze